-Dr. Daneault is an Interventional Cardiologist, Co-director of the TAVI Program, and Assistant Professor of Medicine at the Universite de Sherbrooke (CHUS) in Quebec.
-He is a graduate of the University of Sherbrooke medical school, where he also received his postdoctoral medical education and cardiology specialist certificate.
+Dr. Daneault is an Interventional Cardiologist, Co-director of the Transcatheter Aortic Valve Implantation (TAVI) Program, and Associate Professor of Medicine at the Université de Sherbrooke (CHUS) in Quebec.
+He is a graduate of the University of Sherbrooke Medical School, where he also received his postdoctoral medical education and cardiology specialist certificate.
 Dr. Daneault also completed Interventional Cardiology Fellowship programs with both the University of Sherbrooke in 2010 and the NYPH/Columbia University Medical Center in New York in 2012.
 Dr. Daneault has been published extensively, nationally and internationally, for his work and research on heart valve disease, diagnosis, and treatments and is actively involved in ongoing cardiology research initiatives.

-Lorraine Montoya served as Program Coordinator and Advanced Practice Nurse (APN) for the Transcatheter Aortic Valve Implant (TAVI) Program at the University of Ottawa Heart Institute.
+Up until 2018, Lorraine Montoya served as Program Coordinator and Advanced Practice Nurse (APN) for the Transcatheter Aortic Valve Implantation (TAVI) Program at the University of Ottawa Heart Institute.
 During her tenure in this role, Lorraine worked with multiple stakeholders to ensure TAVI patients and their family members were supported and engaged through each stage of their care trajectory.
-In the past, Lorraine worked as a Senior Nursing Tutor at the United Arab Emirates (UAE) Ministry of Health where she was part of a World Health Organization (WHO) Project to develop and implement an International Nursing Curriculum for the UAE Schools of Nursing.
 Lorraine holds a B.Sc. in Nursing from the University of Victoria and a Master of Adult Education from St. Francis Xavier University.
 Throughout her career, Lorraine has worked in nursing roles across Canada and internationally and has received multiple awards for her work in both nursing education and practice.
 Currently, Lorraine works as a Corporate Coordinator of Professional Practice at the Ottawa Hospital.